 The East Lansing SEAB revised its working definition of sexual health education in May 2017 to reflect the life-long opportunities that students will gain through this education.

-Michigan Sex Education Law and research from the New York state Department of Health were used in this revision.
+&lt;sup>1 Michigan Sex Education Law and research from the New York State Department of Health (Guiding Principles for Sexual Health Education for Young People: A Guide for Community-Based Organizations) were used in this revision.